cloudfoundry-attic/goci/README.md

 A Golang API for working with OCI containers.
 Go OCI.
 GOCI.

-# THIS LIBRARY HAS MERGED INTO GUARDIAN AND WILL NO LONGER BE MAINTAINED AT THIS LOCATION
+## THIS LIBRARY HAS MERGED INTO GUARDIAN AND WILL NO LONGER BE MAINTAINED AT THIS LOCATION

-It can be found at in the [guardian repository](https://github.com/cloudfoundry-incubator/guardian/tree/master/rundmc/goci)
+It can be found in the [guardian repository](https://github.com/cloudfoundry-incubator/guardian/tree/master/rundmc/goci)

 # API